Pedra Branca, Singapore

 On 21 December 1979, Malaysia published a map that showed the island to be within its territorial waters.
 This ignited a 29-year territorial dispute which, together with the issue of sovereignty over the nearby maritime features of Middle Rocks and South Ledge, the disputants presented to the International Court of Justice (ICJ) for resolution.
 On 23 May 2008, the ICJ ruled that Pedra Branca was under Singapore's sovereignty.
 At this point, the ICJ also noted Singapore's plans to conduct reclamation at Pedra Branca.
 Although the island had originally been under the sovereignty of the Johor Sultanate, the United Kingdom and Singapore had carried out various acts of sovereignty in respect of the island.
 The failure of Malaysia and its predecessors to respond to these acts, and other actions that demonstrated their acknowledgment of Singapore's sovereignty over the island, meant that Singapore had gained sovereignty over Pedra Branca.
 On the other hand, Middle Rocks remain part of Malaysian territory as Singapore had not manifested any acts of sovereignty in respect to it.
 The Court did not rule definitively on the remaining outcrop, South Ledge, declaring that it belonged to the state in the territorial waters of which it is located.
 Malaysia and Singapore have established the Joint Technical Committee to delimit the maritime boundary in the area around Pedra Branca and Middle Rocks, and to determine the ownership of South Ledge.

 Singapore also asserts claims to territorial waters and airspace around Pedra Branca, including a slice of the South China Sea, which is discontiguous with the rest of Singapore's territorial waters.
 This discontiguity is due to Pedra Branca's location 40 kilometers east of the Singapore mainland, through a narrow strait between Malaysian and Indonesian land.
 The award of sovereignty of Pedra Branca to Singapore has raised concerns in Malaysia if Pulau Pisang, near the west end of the Singapore Strait on which Singapore also operates a lighthouse, may also face territorial claims from Singapore.
 Thus far both Malaysian and Singapore governments have expressed that there is no question of Malaysia's sovereignty over Pulau Pisang.

-On 1 February 2019, Pedra Branca was added to East Coast GRC for the Parliament of Singapore.